EmuForever0/Arduino-based-reflexgame/README.md

 How it works:

-The game boots and then yoi try to push the button while the white LED is on if you succed a victory chime will play if you fail a lose chime will playm
+The game boots and then you try to push the button while the white LED is on if you succed a victory chime will play if you fail a lose chime will playm